seng438-winter-2023/seng438-a5-ShailaAktar/seng438-a5-team_number.md

 # Assessment Using Reliability Demonstration Chart

 First of all to determine the MMTFmin we used the formula : MTTF = Total time(in hours)/Number of failures.
 Referencing failure report-3 we got the following results: total time= 11353 seconds = 3.1536 hours and 24 failures, therefore the MTTFmin is equal to 0.1314.Through the mentioned formula supported by the given data we calculated the MMTF min.
-Therefore MTTF min is 0.1314 hours/failure.
+Therefore MTTF min is 0.1314 hours/failure or 473.042 seconds/failure.

 Advantages of Reliability Demonstration Chart: This tool has several advantages.
 With the help of this tool we can visualize the data which can further help in interpreting it.
 Moreover, this tool provide cost-efficiency by providing a strong substratum for testing product's reliability.
 Furthermore, this tool also helps in providing qualitative measures for the product which is further effective when comes to making decision over product design and maintainance.